The School Nurse is responsible for determining appropriate delegation of health-related tasks or coordination and oversight:

 The Role and Responsibilities of LPNs in the School Setting

 Licensed Practical Nurses (LPNs) do not meet the professional requirements for licensure as a registered professional nurse (RN) and requirements for certification by the Maine Department of Education as a certified school nurse.
 LPNs can be a valuable addition to a school health services team.
-According to the National Association of School Nurses Position Statement on LPNs, meeting the healthcare needs of children with special healthcare needs in the school system is critical and a team consisting of both registered nurses and LPNs can ensure a safe and healthy educational experience.
+Meeting the healthcare needs of children with special healthcare needs in the school system is critical and a team consisting of both registered nurses and LPNs can ensure a safe and healthy educational experience.

 - May assist the certified school nurse with specified health tasks